 Do We Need To Soak Toor Dal?

 Yes, toor dal needs to be soaked for 30 minutes to 2 hours depending upon the type of dal.
-Split dals to be soaked for 30 minutes and whole pulses should be soaked for 2 hours.
-As soaking prior to cooking decreases the cooking time, improves the digestion and taste.
+Split dals are to be soaked for 30 minutes and whole pulses should be soaked for 2 hours.
+Soaking before cooking decreases the cooking time, and improves digestion and taste.

 Does Toor Dal Help To Regulate Blood Sugar Levels?

-Yes, toor dal is a perfect addition to diabetic diet regimen, as it helps in lowering the blood glucose levels by increasing insulin secretion.
-Being low on glycaemic index and high in dietary fibre toor dal keep you satiated, delays digestion and control diabetes.
+Yes, toor dal is a perfect addition to the diabetic diet regimen, as it helps in lowering blood glucose levels by increasing insulin secretion.
+Being low on glycaemic index and high in dietary fibre toor dal keeps you satiated, delays digestion and controls diabetes.

 Is Toor Dal Easy To Digest?

 Toor dal in raw form may not be easy to digest and may result in stomach upset.
-However, soaked, cooked, or sprouted dal is much easier to digest and provide several health incentives.
+However, soaked, cooked, or sprouted dal is much easier to digest and provides several health incentives.

 Does Toor Dal Cause Gas?

-Well, the presence of certain type of sugar called oligosaccharides in toor dal may lead to flatulence and bloating, when consumed in excess amounts.
-However, thorough washing and prior soaking before cooking them can improve the digestion and ease gas-related symptoms.
+Well, the presence of certain types of sugar called oligosaccharides in toor dal may lead to flatulence and bloating, when consumed in excess amounts.
+However, thorough washing and prior soaking before cooking them can improve digestion and ease gas-related symptoms.

 Conclusion: